kodecocodes/kotlin-style-guide/README.md

 Unlike Java, direct access to fields in Kotlin is preferred.

-If getters and setters are required, they should be declared [following Kotlin conventions](https://kotlinlang.org/docs/reference/properties.html) rather than as separate methods.
+If custom getters and setters are required, they should be declared [following Kotlin conventions](https://kotlinlang.org/docs/reference/properties.html) rather than as separate methods.

 ## Brace Style